brownsarahm/BrownSpring23/_sources/resources/glossary.md

 [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
   a python library used to assist in web scraping, it pulls data from html and xml files that can be parsed in a variety of different ways using different methods.

+conditional
+  a logical control to do something, conditioned on something else, for example the `if`, `elif` `else`

 corpus
   (NLP) a set of documents for analysis